 Searching is free, but there may be a charge to download documents.

 To get an idea of what the records can look like, click on the image on the right to see pages from the record of Edward Fullerton (ADM 45/1/1).

 Why can't I find what I'm looking for?

-If you are looking for a rating, you will need to look in series ADM 44.
+If you are looking for a rating, look in series ADM 44.
 These ratings' records are not available to view online.